007 MAGAZINE - The World's Foremost James Bond Resource!

 “Far Up!
 Far Out!
 Far More!”

 On Her Majesty’s Secret Service had its Royal Charity Premiere at the ODEON Leicester Square on Thursday December 18, 1969.
 New Bond George Lazenby attended the event alongside co-star Diana Rigg.
-Also attending were producers Harry Saltzman & Albert R. Broccoli, director Peter Hunt, composer John Barry and Thunderball producer Kevin McClory.
-The premiere's after party was held at the Café Royal on Regent Street, where among the invited guests were Ian Fleming's widow Ann (1913-1981) and son Caspar (1952-1975).
-The On Her Majesty's Secret Service premiere raised £22,000 for The Newspaper Press Fund.
+Also attending were producers Harry Saltzman & Albert R. Broccoli, director Peter Hunt, and composer John Barry.
+Broccoli & Saltzman invited their former producing partners including Irving Allen (1905-1987) [who had formed Warwick Pictures with Broccoli], Benjamin Fisz (1922-1989) [who had produced Battle of Britain (1969) with Saltzman] and Thunderball producer Kevin McClory.
+The premiere's after party was held in the Napoleon Room at the Café Royal on Regent Street, where among the invited guests were Ian Fleming's widow Ann (1913-1981) and son Caspar (1952-1975).
+The On Her Majesty's Secret Service premiere raised £23,000 for The Newspaper Press Fund.

 On Her Majesty's Secret Service Odeon Leicester Square 1969